 49 New names that mean new for boys, listing New baby names 1-20.
 Andreas, Chauncey, Clinton, James, Lindsay and Mario are popular names.
 Athol, Bartlet, Boden, Brockhoist, Calvert, Cimarron, Concord, Constantine, Dabney, Darrien, Erie, Evangel, Fiorello and Harmony are uncommon names.
-View New baby names for name meanings, or search other baby names.
+View New baby names below for name meanings.

 Andreas ...
 The original New Testament Greek form of Andrew ...